AI-Driven Automation: Everything You Need to Know

 3. Flexibility and maintenance

-4. Intelligence and decision-making
+4. Intelligence and task automation

 5. Strategic enterprise impact